jamsinclair/jSquash/README.md

 ## Known Issues

+### Issues with Vite and Vue build Environments

+This may present itself as any of the following errors:
-### Vite Project throws `TypeError: Failed to construct 'URL': Invalid URL`
+- `TypeError: Failed to construct 'URL': Invalid URL`

-This affects WASM modules using JS glue code provided by rust wasm-pack.
+- `RuntimeError: Aborted(both async and sync fetching of the wasm failed).
+Build with -sASSERTIONS for more info.`
+- Other console errors could also be related to this issue

 As a workaround, update your `vite.config.js` file with the `optimizeDeps` property.
 Put affected module names in the exclude array.
+Vites dependency optimizer seems to be causing issues with the WASM modules.

 ```js
 import { defineConfig } from 'vite'